ChemEd X articles address topics in chemical education ranging across the entire spectrum of the chemical sciences.

-The November 2015 issue of the Journal of Chemical Education is now available online to subscribers.
-Topics featured in this issue include: materials science; polymer chemistry activities; green chemistry; biochemistry in the laboratory; research on student attitudes and the transition from high school to college chemistry; assessment; computer-based learning and computations; from the archives: chemistry YouTube videos.
+The April 2017 issue of the Journal of Chemical Education is now available online to subscribers.
+Topics featured in this issue include: green chemistry; environmental chemistry; using food chemistry to teach; 2016 Jame Bryant Award; development of important skills; chemical education research: assessment; advanced laboratories; from the archives: water quality.

 Throw the phrase “chemistry class” at someone to get their reaction.
 What do you predict it would be?
 A chalkboard full of stoichiometry problems?
 Wading through the atomic masses on the periodic table?
 Bubbling beakers?
 Something else?
 In any case, I’m guessing his or her first answer would not be, “Creative writing.”

 The March 2017 issue of the Journal of Chemical Education is now available online to subscribers.
 Topics featured in this issue include: protein chemistry; making connections in in chemical education research; chemical bonding; importance of non-technical skills; courses built on reactivity; periodic table; heterocyclic compounds; teaching resources; from the archives: Using Wikipedia and Wikis to teach.

 Food chemistry is an interesting and fun class for students.
 Read the article for some suggestions about resources along with an outline of a unit developed around water in cooking.

 Julia Winter is the 2016 Conant Award winner.
 She is a veteran chemistry teacher from Michigan.
 You can watch a video interview recorded March 2016.